 The personal journal is a handy day-to-day communication tool, but there are times when a personal discussion is what is needed to best inform you about your child's progress.
-So from time to time, please expect that your ELC, Tremplin centre or your Summer Camps request to meet you in person.
+So from time to time, please expect that your Summer Camps request to meet you in person.
 And always feel free to request a personal meeting if you feel it would be appropriate.